Saidani100/soapui-projects/sample1/README.md

 </pre>
 **Brief explanation on how the above is working**
 If you notice, the first step does not have any inputs.
 Just it is getting a number from its service.
-**Property Transfer** step is retrieving the required value from its previous step i.e., `GenerateNumber` step and storing it as test case custom property called `NUMBER`
+**Property Transfer** step is retrieving the required value from its previous step i.e., `GenerateNumber` step and storing it as test case level custom property called `NUMBER`.
-And 3rd step, is using this `NUMBER` as input and finally calling its service to check if the number is `odd or even`.
-Also there are `assertions` defined to test steps if the ouput is desired or not.
+`NUMBER` property is being used in 3rd step's request as input and finally calling its service to check if the number is `odd or even`.<br>Also there are `assertions` defined to test steps if the ouput is desired or not.

 I believe that this example is handy for to start with and improve upon it and apply to your projects.
 Good luck.